 Yes, watermelons.
 Central Asia is a paradise for watermelons, and getting a few watermelons for a trip to the mountains is not a bad idea at all.
 The bad idea, on the other hand, is to throw watermelon into the trunk of a car and set off.
-The road is full of stones and holes and the result is a watermelon in the form of a sticky crumb.
+The road is full of stones and holes and the result is a watermelon in the form of a sticky mush.

 Only after leaving the city of Osh does the journey get a touch of what traveller expect from the famous Pamir Highway.
 The picture shows a traffic in a village of Sary Moghul, a village of around 3000 people on the north side of the Alay Valley in southern Kyrgyzstan.
 From Sary-Moghul one can make daily excursions in the area, including to the basecamp or further up the slopes of Pik Lenin.

-The Alay Valley ia a valley running east-west across most of southern Osh Province, Kyrgyzstan.
+The Alay Valley is a valley running east-west across most of southern Osh Province, Kyrgyzstan.
 It is surrounded by the Alay Mountains in the north, and the Trans-Alay range to which it provides access to Pik Lenin (7134m) and other climbable peaks.

 This kind off-the-beaten-track area offers some of the best landscapes, trekking and nomadic cultural experiences in all of Kyrgyzstan.
 Not demanding on physical condition, relatively easily accessible and not expensive.